 Alexander Caron is an adjunct faculty and full-time staff member in the Division of Information Technology & Sciences.
 Graduating in 2012 with a Bachelor's Degree in Computer and Digital Forensics, he returns to Champlain with a diverse background that has provided him with insight into many of today's complex fields.
 Additionally, these experiences have enabled him to gain hands-on experience in computer and digital forensics, information assurance, intelligence analysis, computer networking and administration, project management and public safety administration.

-Alex's interest in electronics began very early in his life and led to his first job working as a computer technician for the Town of Cape Elizabeth, Maine at just 14 years old.
+Alex's interest in electronics began very early in his life and led to his first job working as a computer technician for his hometown at just 14 years old.
 While continuing to work through high school, he ran his own business for IT support and consulting for local businesses and residents.
 During the summer of 2011, Alex was accepted into the Information Assurance Summer Intern Program with the United States Department of Defense in the Washington D.C. area.
 After successful completion of the internship, a full-time, post-graduation position was offered to him as an analyst.
 In that position, Alex worked on some of the nation's most challenging national security issues.
 In addition to his experience in the fields of forensics and intelligence, Alex has been employed by and consulted for a handful of public safety agencies throughout his career.
-He entered the field by volunteering with his local fire department in high school and quickly progressed through the organization as a firefighter, apparatus operator, and was then appointed to the command staff position of Information Services Officer for the department of 100+ employees.
-Alex also served as a volunteer firefighter/apparatus operator for the Winooski Fire Department while attending college and continues to do so today.

 - GIAC Certified Forensic Examiner (GCFE)